• Skip to primary navigation

 Gooey marshmallows are pressed straight into the cookie dough balls before baking, which creates a delicious marshmallow pull!

 Looking for more chocolate recipes?
-Then check out these: triple chocolate cupcakes, chocolate donuts, and dark chocolate brownies.
+Then check out these: triple chocolate cupcakes, chocolate cake donuts, and dark chocolate brownies.

 Chocolate cookies stacked on a wire rack.